 When traveling with minors, there are a few things that you will want to prepare for in advance.
 Here is a list of a few items to help you prepare:

-- Your child or children will need a valid passport with at least 6 months left in its expiration period.
-Always check passports for expiration dates and apply for a renewal passport at the earliest opportunity.
+- Your children require a valid passport with at least 6 months left before expiry.
+Always check passports for expiration dates and renew the passport at the earliest opportunity.

 - Parents with pending child custody cases should first obtain a favorable order from the court regarding any foreign travel to avoid being stopped at the airport (port of exit).